Undergraduate Programs in

-Housed in the Department of Sociology, the Criminology Program features a diverse and experienced faculty of accomplished scholars and researchers, who are deeply committed to teaching and mentoring.
-Their goal is produce scholars and practitioners who are sensitive to the social, economic and political issues that are critical to a deeper understanding of crime and criminal justice.
+Housed in the Department of Sociology, the criminology program features a diverse and experienced faculty of accomplished scholars and researchers who are deeply committed to teaching and mentoring.
+Their goal is to produce scholars and practitioners who are sensitive to the social, economic, and political issues that are critical to a deeper understanding of crime and criminal justice.

 The Student Experience